carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 - "What are the benfits/costs of including additional predictors in a regression model?"
 ---

-### Intro
-With the help of statistical tests and a careful consideration of the phenonemon in study, multivariate regression models can help us test the existence of interesting relationships found in nature.
-How can we rigorously determine if a regression model is detecting relationships (i.e., non-zero slopes or model coefs) that truly exist?

-There are three critical questions we must ask before we can read too far into our model's estimations.
-We will discuss the first in detail throughout this episode.
+### Model Validity And Interpretation
+While using models strictly for predictive purposes is a completely valid approach for some domains and problems, researchers typically care more about being able to interpret their models such that interesting relationships (between predictor(s) and target) can be discovered and measured.
+When interpretting a linear regression model, we can look at the model's estimated coefficients and p-values associated with each predictor.
+The coefficient's magnitude can inform us of the effect size associated with a predictor, and the p-value tells us whether or not a predictor has a consistent (statistically significant) effect on the target.

+**Before we can blindly accept the model's estimated coefficients and p-values, we must answer three questions that will help us determine whether or not our model is valid.**

+#### Model Validity Assessments
 1. **Accounting for relevant predictors**: Have we included as many relevant predictors in the model as possible?
 2. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
 3. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?

+We will discuss the first — accounting for relevant predictors — in detail throughout this episode.

 ### 1. Relevant predictors